 Check out this Irish clip from 1971 to see what local residents of Westport thought of a group of hippies living on a nearby island.

-In an episode of the RTÉ show "Newsbeat" broadcast on 7 January 1971, reporter Michael Ryan investigates the controversy that exists between the residents of Westport, Co Mayo, and the newcomers residing nearby on Dorinish Island in Clew Bay.
+In an episode of the RTÉ show "Newsbeat" broadcast on 7 January 1971, reporter Michael Ryan investigates the controversy between the residents of Westport, Co Mayo, and the newcomers living nearby on Dorinish Island in Clew Bay.

 A group of twenty people, or "hippies" as they are called in the report, arrived on the island during the summer to live without the "paraphernalia or claptrap of 20th-century society".

-Dornish Island was owned by Beatles singer John Lennon and he had asked Rawle to establish a commune on the island.
-He and his small group plan to set up a tribal community, where people can come to try out an alternative way of life and in the clip are seen spending their time building teepee tents in preparation.
+Dornish Island was owned by Beatles singer John Lennon, who had asked Rawle to establish a commune there.
+He and his small group plan to set up a tribal community where people can come to try out an alternative way of life, and in the clip, they are seen building teepees in preparation.

 An anti-hippie organization has been set up in Westport with the support of many local residents, with some shopkeepers even refusing to serve the group if they come into the store.

-The commune eventually disbanded in 1972 after a fire from an oil lamp destroyed their tents.
+The commune eventually disbanded in 1972 after an oil lamp fire destroyed their tents.